How to Tenderize Thin Chicken Breasts: Simple Tips for Juicy, Flavorful Results

 2. Cook on Medium Heat: High heat can cause the exterior to overcook while the interior remains underdone.

-3. Monitor Cooking Time: Thin chicken breasts typically take only 2-3 minutes per side on a stovetop or grill.
+3. Monitor Cooking Time: Thin chicken breasts usually cook quickly, requiring just 3 minutes per side on a stovetop or grill.

 “Learn the best ways to cook thin sliced chicken breast for juicy and tender results.”